yuuki1967/codeql-workshops-staging/cpp/introduction/session-1/codeql-workshop-cpp-empty-if-stmt.md

  */
 import cpp

-from IfStmt ifStmt, Block block where ifStmt.getThen() = block and block.getNumStmt() = 0
+from IfStmt ifStmt, BlockStmt block where ifStmt.getThen() = block and block.getNumStmt() = 0